dervalp/cosyJS/README.md

 ##Dealing with Data

+**Controllers**
+If you want to bootstrap your components with some data, you can use a controller (more info later).

+**Middlewares**
+more info later

+**You API**

-As you can see, there is nothing related to Data communcation, cosy lets you defined how and where you want to fetch your Data.
+Cosy lets you define how and where you want to fetch your Data.
 The idea is to extend the APP object and to create a REST API using express.
 Hence, in your component, you will be able to fetch the data you want.

-TODO: We will try to find an easy way for you to work "out of the box" with a REST Api.

-##Conclusion

-As you can see, this is an ambitious project and currently you are just able to produced really basic website with it but we are working hard to enhance this and you are welcome to contribute to the project.